google/binnavi/README.md

 You should be ready to go from here.

+## Importing tests into Eclipse

+1. Install and configure postgresql server
+2. Configure tests/postgresql.txt for CConfigLoader
+3. Open the "Project Properties" dialog and choose "Java build Path" showing the "Source" tab.
+4. Link new source src/test/java to folder test
+5. Add ``**/GuitarTests.java`` to the list of directories to exclude.
+6. Add junit4 and mockito to Libraries
+7. Run com.google.security.zynamics.binnavi.Main as Java Application

 ## Exporting disassemblies from IDA

 As part of this project, we are distributing an IDA Pro plugin that exports